cesartablas/vis-loans/README.md

 - I would probably move the graph right above the title, and move the question and description beneath it.
 That way, what’s visual comes first and before the page fold

-I prepared the [second version](http://cesartablas.github.io/vis-loans/index2.html) taking some of this feedback into consideration and posted it on Udacity's forum.
+I prepared the [second version](http://cesartablas.github.io/vis-loans/index2.html) taking some of this feedback into consideration and adding interactivity and most of the features of the final version.
+After posting it on Udacity's forum.
 I received the following feedback:

 **@Stephen1:**